vixen24/Portswigger_Web_Security_Academy/README.md

 - [@vixen24](https://github.com/vixen24/)

 ## Licence
-All the content of this repo are based on PortSwigger's [Web Security Academy](https://portswigger.net/web-security).
+All the content of this repo is based on PortSwigger's [Web Security Academy](https://portswigger.net/web-security).
 They hold all rights to any content that is not my own.